 15. Explosives not to be imported without licence or permit

-(1) No person shall import or bring into the State any authorized explosive unless he is the holder of a licence under this Act authorizing him to import explosives.
+(1) No person shall import or bring into the State any authorised explosive unless he is the holder of a licence under this Act authorising him to import explosives.

-(2) No person shall import or bring into, or manufacture, store, convey, sell or use in the State an unauthorized explosive except under and in accordance with the authority of a permit granted under this Act.
+(2) No person shall import or bring into, or manufacture, store, convey, sell or use in the State an unauthorised explosive except under and in accordance with the authority of a permit granted under this Act.

 (3) A permit under the provisions of subsection (2) may be granted by the Chief Inspector on such terms and conditions as he thinks fit; and the Chief Inspector shall specify in the permit the kind and quantity of the explosive to be imported or brought into, or manufactured, stored, conveyed, sold or used in the State.